opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 </dependency>
 ```

-Note that the API dependency is pulled in as a `provided` scope dependency because the SDK should be provided by the OSC server (step 1 of the scope selection process) at runtime.
+>Note: The API dependency is pulled in as a `provided` scope dependency because the SDK should be provided by the OSC server (step 1 of the scope selection process) at runtime.
 The manager plugin implementation can be created automatically in the IDE, and will appear similar to the following:
 ``` java
 public class ExampleApplianceManager implements ApplianceManagerApi